 7. Share secrets and practice openness

-How to save a relationship without trust?
-By committing yourself to rebuild the lost trust, brick by brick.
+How to fix a relationship after lying?
+Stay committed to rebuilding the lost trust, brick by brick.
 One essential component of trust is transparency.
 So you can exchange your phones and share passwords with each other, if you’re comfortable doing that, and try to not be too attached to your devices.

-The key to understanding how to fix trust issues is in being vulnerable with each other.
+The key to understanding how to restore a relationship is in being vulnerable with each other.
 You can share one of your secrets with your partner and they with you.
 See what your partner does with this information.
 Is it being used against you or is it held in a safe place?
-Once you understand that you can’t use such sensitive details (like secrets and passwords) against each other, or to infringe upon the other’s privacy, you would reach an extremely promising level of trust and intimacy in your relationship.
+Once you understand that you can’t use such sensitive details (like secrets and passwords) against each other, or to infringe upon the other’s privacy, you would reach an extremely promising level of emotional intimacy in your relationship.

 Related Reading: I Had Blind Faith In My Partner But Now I Can’t Trust Him

 8. Activities to rebuild trust in a relationship include taking stock of progress